jatinkumar158/student-database-project/README.md

 # student-database-project
-purpose is to provide the various functionalities like add student,delete student etc. I have used the C programming language.
+The main purpose is to provide the various functionalities like add new student,delete student, update student details etc. I have used the C programming language.
-I want to add more functionalities to it.